 - exposure to sunlight and sunburn

-- a yeast infection, like Malassezia
+- a yeast infection, such as Malassezia

 - certain medications, including lithium, hydroxychloroquine (Plaquenil), and prednisone (Rayos)